-Our Vision is to offer a friendship where persons are looked at and embraced for their infinite value and they are not reduced to their sickness or limitations.
+Our Vision is to offer a friendship where persons are looked at and embraced for their infinite value rather than reduced to their sickness or limitations.

-Meeting Point International, in adherence to the social teachings of the Catholic Church, aims at supporting the most disadvantaged persons and communities of Uganda, with a particular focus on Women and Children, in their struggle for better life and development having as priorities to assist the suffering victims of HIV/AIDS, to promote education at all levels and to commit in poverty alleviation.
+In adherence to the social teachings of the Catholic Church, Meeting Point International aims at supporting the most disadvantaged persons and communities of Uganda, with a particular focus on Women and Children in their struggle for a better life and development while prioritizing assisting the victims of HIV/AIDS, promoting education at all levels and committing to poverty alleviation.

 Our Approach – Letter from Rose